Mubarak Mohammed Muntaka: Controversies

 During the 2020 general election, Muntaka was said to have allowed his 6-year-old daughter to thumbprint his ballot on his behalf, an act that attracted wide condemnation as the Ghana electoral laws only permit people above 18 years to participate in elections.

 He was requested by President John Atta Mills to proceed on leave while allegations of corruption against him were investigated.
 He however resigned from government following the acceptance by President Mills of the findings of the investigating committee.

 In January 2021, he allegedly said a Supreme Court judge offered an inducement to a female member of parliament of the NDC in an attempt to persuade her to cast a vote for Mike Oquaye during the Speaker of parliament election.
 He was widely condemned by lawyers and was asked to provide evidences.

+He was charged with allegations of abuse of office and conflict of interest by some officials of the Ministry of Youth and Sports for using his position to secure a German visa for his alleged girlfriend.
+However, after investigations by Chraj he was cleared of all charges on the basis that there was no enough evidence to convict him of the crime per the laws of Ghana.

+Muntaka engaged in a verbal fight with the MP of Assin Central Kennedy Agyapong when he confronted him about dragging him to the Parliamentary Privileges Committees for allegedly calling on to attackers to deal with Ahmed Hussein Suale an investigative journalist with Tiger Eye who was later murdered by unknown assassins.
+They two MP's where seen in a video insulting each other in parliament.

+Political Statements

+In November 2025, he revealed that investigations into the electoral violence and brutalities in the 2024 Ghanaian general election and the 2024 Ghanaian general election which resulted in the deaths of some 7 people were caused by the military and police.
+He revealed this while providing an update on government's review of electoral violence cases.

 Personal life

-Muntaka is married with five (5) children.
+Muntaka is married to Meimuna Ezideen Adul Wahab and has five (5) children.
 He is a Muslim.